 I would love to go back just for the hiking!

-I also couldn’t resist going just a few kilometres outside of Nuorgram in the direction of Norway and visiting the monument marking the most northern point in Finland – and the EU!
+I also couldn’t resist going just a few kilometers outside of Nuorgram in the direction of Norway and visiting the monument marking the most northern point in Finland – and the EU!
 The best thing I experienced on the Eurovelo 13.

-There’s also a museum a few kilometres further down the road in Norway.
-But it was closed the day I was there.
+There’s also a museum a few kilometers further down the road in Norway.
+The museum was closed.
 Apparently, the king and queen of Norway were visiting nearby.
 Everyone had gone to see them.

 Where to Stay in Nuorgam: